 The surrounding forests and waters are home to lots of wildlife, but one species stands out – the majestic wood bison, the largest land creature in North America.
 Thousands dwell in the nearby Mackenzie Bison Sanctuary, and often they can be seen right in town, wandering the streets and grazing in yards.

-The newest attraction is the Mackenzie River Bridge – the only bridge across the Mackenzie River, and the longest bridge in Northern Canada.
-Suspended more than 100 feet above the water, it provides idyllic views of the big river and the surrounding boreal woodlands.
+Fort Providence can be easily accessed by highway from Hay River, Yellowknife or Fort Simpson.
+The landmark Mackenzie River Bridge, which opened in 2012 to provide year-round access to communities north of the river, is the only bridge across the Mackenze and the longest bridge in northern Canada.
+Suspended more than 30 metres above the water, it provides picturesque views of the “Big River” and the surrounding boreal woodlands.